-Compose your drawings onto a single 17"x22" layout.
+Compose your drawings, sketches, and notes onto a single 17"x22" or A2 layout.
 Techniques may include orthographic drawing, perspective sketching, diagrams.
 Words should also be used and can be in the form of labels, memory fragments, longer narrative passages, etc.